-More than 10 years after the original Moab was released, Merrell has given us the Moab 2 for 2017.
+More than 10 years after the original Moab was released, Merrell has given us the Moab 2.
 The first edition reached legendary status, so we were excited to see what Merrell had done for the reboot.
 To cut right to the chase, after taking the Moab 2 Vent to Utah’s Canyon Country and subsequent early season testing in the Cascade Mountains, we see no signs that anything was lost from the original.
 They feel planted but light, are still very comfortable, and retain their value price.
 Below we break down the Moab 2’s comfort, traction, breathability, waterproofing, fit, and more.
 To see how the Moab 2 stacks up, see our articles on the best lightweight hiking shoes and best hiking boots.

 Sliding your feet into the Merrell Moab 2 is a reminder of what has made these shoes so popular for so long.
 It’s truly comfortable right out of the box with a cushioned collar and tongue, supportive footbed, and enough flexibility to take straight to the trail.
 One noticeable area of improvement in the new Moab shoe is the refined insole.
 You now get decent arch support, and the molded heel cup holds you nicely in place.
 More, there is extra padding in the heel that offers a surprising amount of trail isolation and underfoot protection.
 This additional cushioning felt a little tall and funny at first but gives the shoe a customized feel as the miles add up and likely contributes to the impressive comfort over long trail days.